-Senior management: Senior management includes Chief Executive, Chief Risk Officer, Chief Financial Officer, Chief Technology Officer and Chief Compliance Officer, Head of Operations, Head of Customer Services, Head of Business and Marketing, Head of Product and Head of Administration and HR.
+Senior management: Senior management includes Chief Executive, Chief Risk Officer, Chief Financial Officer, Chief Technology Officer and Chief Compliance Officer, Head of Business and Marketing, Head of Product and Head of Wealth Management and Insurance.
 Chief Executive ("CE") runs the Bank and ensures the overall business activities and the assocated risk profile remian within the Board approved risk appetite.
 The Chief Risk Officer ("CRO") oversees the Bank's risk taking activities and ensures that adequate controls and resources are being deployed for mitigating material risks.

-The First Line of Defence: The functional units responsible for the day-to-day frontline and middle-line risk-taking virtual banking business are the first line of defence.
+The First Line of Defence: The functional units responsible for the day-to-day frontline and middle-line risktaking digital banking business are the first line of defence.
 It is responsible for identifying, assessing, managing and reporting the Bank's risk exposures in an ongoing basis, with reference to the overall risk appetite, risk control measures, risk management policies, operational manuals.